- Guidelines for Faculty and Staff

 - Students will have their names withheld for distribution to any publication or newspaper which may affect announcements of recognition to local community news outlets.

 The Student Consent To Release Information Form (PDF) form allows students to give access to their educational records to specified individuals.
-This access remains in effect until the student revokes permission in writing.
+This access is permanent and remains in effect until the student revokes permission in writing.
 Once the Office of Student Records receives the completed form, the information will be documented in MaineStreet.